 TOPIC/THEME DESCRIPTION Which course?
 Explore with learners the extensive range of courses available.
 Online LEP - Highlight the need to consider types of qualifications and the style of studying that is best suited to the learner.
 Also Study Interest Questionnaire.
 Check the opportunities available at local HEIs for learners to become involved in The Science, Technology, Engineering and Mathematics (STEM) programme, and liaise with the school and university co-ordinators.
-Auditing my skills Focuses on helping learners to identify the study skills needed to succeed in HE.
+Focuses on helping learners to identify the study skills needed to succeed in HE.
 Online LEP - Study skills audit.
-You could also discuss thoughts on the qualities graduate employers look for in potential employees.
-Developing revision skills Here, the session can cover a range of skills related to revision and examinations.
-Online LEP - Activities include looking at note taking, analysis, memory techniques and the development of a preferred learning style.
+Auditing my skills You could also discuss thoughts on the qualities graduate employers look for in potential employees.
+Here, the session can cover a range of skills related to revision and examinations.
+Developing revision skills Online LEP - Activities include looking at note taking, analysis, memory techniques and the development of a preferred learning style.
 There is also an opportunity to produce a revision timetable.
 Hindsight is a wonderful thing.
-Share your experiences, impressing the benefits of being organised and putting the work in Learning styles The aim here is to help learners to discover their preferred learning style and how to use that knowledge to their advantage.
-Online LEP - Help identify learning styles and how they might best use this style to study and learn more effectively.
-This session could be run in small groups to encourage discussion Making decisions Highlights how we need and use information in order to make informed decisions.
-Online LEP - explore how we use levels of information to help us make our decisions and relates it to options for further and higher education.
-You may want to share your experience of making choices and if you were happy with the amount of information you gathered Graduate market trends Find out what happens to graduates after they leave higher education.
-Online LEP - Information and activities on where graduates are employed, undertaking what kind of job.
-You may want to encourage your learner to think about finding a summer job Budgeting - Budget battles The aim here is to explore basic budgeting.
-Online LEP - some fun and printable resources How about asking learners to help you put together your budget!
-Understanding personal finances / banking Money matters are important, use this session to help learners gain a good background to understanding about finances Online LEP - Lots of activities which help develop good money management skills help in everyday life.
-Impress how keeping control of finance is important whilst within higher education too Higher Education funding Focus on the financial issues that students and their families need to consider.
-Online LEP - Information on fees, loans, grants, bursaries and scholarships Share info of the current financial support your university offers to new students Ending the Scheme (Exit Strategies) Take a few sessions to work towards the end of the scheme, set long term targets and empower your learner to carry on the processes and actions that you have covered in the scheme.
+Share your experiences, impressing the benefits of being organised and putting the work in The aim here is to help learners to discover their preferred learning style and how to use Learning styles that knowledge to their advantage.
+Online LEP - Help identify learning styles and how they might best use this style to study Learning styles and learn more effectively.
+This session could be run in small groups to encourage discussion Highlights how we need and use information in order to make informed decisions.
+Making decisions Online LEP - explore how we use levels of information to help us make our decisions and relates it to options for further and higher education. waking decisions You may want to share your experience of making choices and if you were happy with the amount of information you gathered Find out what happens to graduates after they leave higher education.
+Graduate market Online LEP - Information and activities on where graduates are employed, undertaking trends what kind of job.
+You may want to encourage your learner to think about finding a summer job Budgeting - The aim here is to explore basic budgeting.
+Online LEP - some fun and printable resources Budget battles How about asking learners to help you put together your budget!
+Money matters are important, use this session to help learners gain a good background to Understanding understanding about finances personal finances Online LEP - Lots of activities which help develop good money management skills help in / banking everyday life.
+Impress how keeping control of finance is important whilst within higher education too Higher Education Focus on the financial issues that students and their families need to consider. funding Online LEP - Information on fees, loans, grants, bursaries and scholarships Share info of the current financial support your university offers to new students Take a few sessions to work towards the end of the scheme, set long term targets and Ending the empower your learner to carry on the processes and actions that you have covered in the Ending the Scheme (Exit scheme.
 Complete the End of Scheme evaluations and refer to section 3.15 of the handbook.
-Online LEP - Log in to Brightlinks and use 'Endings' mentee activities.
+Strategies) Online LEP - Log in to Brightlinks and use 'Endings' mentee activities.